Twisted duality for embedded graphs: Medial graphs and the ribbon group action

-From these result, we can posit that notions of duality are generated by notions of graph equivalence, that is we can take the point of view that the set $\{H \;|\; H_m \sim G_m\}$ describes a set of generalized dual graphs for each graph equivalence $\sim$.
-In this section we consider the the duality generated by considering $H_m$ and $G_m$ to be equivalent as combinatorial maps.
+From these result, we can posit that notions of duality are generated by notions of graph equivalence, that is, we can take the point of view that the set $\{H \;|\; H_m \sim G_m\}$ describes a set of generalized dual graphs for each graph equivalence $\sim$.
+In the section we consider the duality generated by considering $H_m$ and $G_m$ to be equivalent as locally embedded maps.
 In particular, in Theorem~\ref{c.orbd} we will show that for each embedded graph $G$,

 and therefore equivalence as locally embedded maps induces the concept of partial duality.
 Remarkably, as a consequence of this, we shall see that partial duality is intimately connected to the partial Petrials of medial graphs.

-Let $F$ be a 4-regular embedded graph.
+Let $F$ be a $4$-regular embedded graph.
 We will denote the subset of cycle family graphs of $F$ that are obtained from duality states by $\mathcal{C}_{\delta} (F)$, that is

-The following theorem states that the set $\mathcal{C}_{\delta} (F)$ of cycle family graphs generated by duality states completely characterizes the set of embedded graphs with a medial graph that are equivalent to $F$ as combinatorial maps.
-The theorem should be compared with Theorem~\ref{cycle to medial}. ]
+Theorem~\ref{dual to medial} states that the set $\mathcal{C}_{\delta} (F)$ of cycle family graphs generated by duality states characterizes the set of those embedded graphs whose whose medial graphs are equivalent to $F$ as locally embedded maps.
+The theorem should be compared with Theorem~\ref{cycle to medial}.

-\begin{theorem} If $F$ is any 4-regular embedded graph, then the subset of cycle family graphs of $F$ that generated by all duality states by is precisely the set of all embedded graphs $G$ such that $G_m$ and $F$ are equivalent as combinatorial maps, {\em i.e.}
+\begin{theorem} If $F$ is any $4$-regular embedded graph, then the subset of cycle family graphs of $F$ that are generated by all duality states is precisely the set of all embedded graphs $G$ such that $G_m$ and $F$ are equivalent as locally embedded maps, {\em i.e.}

 \end{theorem}